Samsung/Tizen.NET/_quickguides/environment.md

 </figure>
 Click `NO` to perform a fresh installation.<br/>
 Click `YES` to use the existing Tizen SDK.<br/>
-Check out [here](https://developer.tizen.org/development/visual-studio-code-extension-tizen/installing-visual-studio-code-extension-tizen#setting-baseline-config) for more information.
+Check [here](https://developer.tizen.org/development/visual-studio-code-extension-tizen/installing-visual-studio-code-extension-tizen#setting-baseline-config) for more information.

 You can manually download and install the `Tizen Baseline SDK` [here](http://download.tizen.org/sdk/Installer/Latest).
 {: .notice--info}